rjkviegas/course/pills/project_retrospective.md

 * What techniques have we found useful so far?

+* What has been the most challenging part of the project so far and how did we deal with this as a team?
+How could we have improved our approach to this challenge?

 ## Why retrospectives?

 * They let you reflect on and think of improvements to your learning and developer processes as well as your team processes.